Ohio State Buckeyes football: All-time Big Ten records

-This table reflects the results of Big Ten match-ups when both OSU and its opponent were members of the conference through November 9, 2019.
+This table reflects the results of Big Ten matchups when both OSU and its opponent were members of the conference through the 2024 season.
 Ohio State began Big Ten play in 1913.
 Examples of excluded results are Chicago after 1939, Michigan between 1907 and 1916, Michigan State before 1953, Penn State before 1993, and Nebraska before 2011 (see Big Ten History for further information).
 Ohio State's vacated wins from 2010 are not included (see 2010 Ohio State Buckeyes football team for further information).
+Matchups in the College Football Playoffs are not included.

 Individual awards and achievements

 Through the 2006 season, Ohio State players have by a significant margin won more trophies than any other NCAA Division 1A program.
 Ohio State players have won 34 of the listed major awards, with the next closest being 26 (Oklahoma).
 Ohio State is the only university to have received each of the awards at least once.
 Of the five awards created prior to 1980 (Heisman, Lombardi, Maxwell, Outland, and Walter Camp), Ohio State has received the most with 25 (Notre Dame follows with 23).